Chapter One: Introductions

 Lieutenant Olivia Benson adjusted her glasses and studied her pamphlet on the Met’s exhibit.
 Heavenly Bodies: Fashion and the Catholic Imagination.
 Years of practice helped her to school her features into interest as she looked up from her pamphlet into the glass box housing a golden sheath evening gown sporting a large, paler gold cross in the center.
 She cocked her head, pretending to appreciate the lines of the Versace gown and consider how it glamorized the priestly robes that women in the Catholic church as yet could not wear.

 “It seems kind of blasphemous, don’t you think?”
-Carisi’s voice came through the earbud hidden in Olivia’s ear; she didn’t react to it.
-Nor did she grin, like she wanted to, when she heard Rollin’s shoot back, “Only if you’re talking about how the most well-known religion in the known world only allows men to be ordained.
+Detective Sonny Carisi’s thick New York accent came through the earbud hidden in Olivia’s ear; she didn’t react to it.
+Nor did she grin, like she wanted to, when she heard Detective Amanda Rollins shoot back, “Only if you’re talking about how the most well-known religion in the known world only allows men to be ordained.
 That’s blasphemy.”

 “Shut up, both of you.”
-Fin’s voice came through the earbud; she glanced over to the corner where he stood in his museum security uniform.
+That would be Sergeant Odafin "Fin" Tutuola.
+His voice hissed through the earbud; she glanced over to the corner where he stood in his museum security uniform.
 His face was blank as he pulled his mouth away from the radio on his shoulder.
 His eyes scanned the room, passing over her on his sweep without pausing.
 He blended well and had pitched his integration into museum security with his own unique brand of persuasion.
-As much as it still baffled him, Sergeant Tutola wore the rank well.
+As much as it still baffled him, SFin wore the rank well.

 Instead of shutting up, Carisi wondered, “How is it that we ended up in the van on this op, anyway?
 They outrank us.
 Rank gets to sit in the van.”